The protection of your data at eco – Association of the Internet Industry

 • Time of the service request,

 Further information regarding data protection in connection with Google Analytics can be found on the Google Analytics website.
-You can also change or withdraw your individual cookie settings as described in 15.1.
-This will also ensure that no more data is processed via Google Analytics.

 13.4.
 Social Media Plug-ins